 Pursuant to the Tugalgatai Property Agreement, US \$10 million was deposited in escrow in July 2012 and classified as restricted cash.
 During October 2012 the remaining funds, net of costs, amounting to US \$9.9 million were returned to Prophecy Coal on termination of the Tugalgatai Agreement, which occurred in October 2012, due to the elapsing of the initial long stop date for approval of the licences transfer by the Minerals Resource Authority of Mongolia.
 Under the July 16, 2012 credit agreement between Prophecy Coal and Waterton, the expiry of the original purchase and sales agreement with Tethys constituted a default.
-Subsequent to the 2012 year end, in February 2013 Waterton agreed to waive the default, subject to certain conditions (see Notes 19 and 31 of the annual audited consolidated financial statements) one of which is the Company setting aside \$1.5 million in escrow (completed) for the purchase of the Tugalgatai licenses.
-The full conditions which have been met are as follows:

-- (a) setting aside \$3.5 million in escrow for the following purposes: - 1) \$1.5 million for the acquisition of the Mongolian coal assets and - 2) \$2 million for the full repayment or a partial prepayment of the 2012 Loan, - (b) issuing 2 million common shares to Waterton; and - (c) pledging additional security to Waterton in the form of 5,535,000 remaining free trading Prophecy Platinum common shares, (Notes 19 and 31 to the Audited Consolidated Financial Statements).
+In February 2013 Waterton agreed to waive the default, subject to certain conditions which have been met are as follows: a) setting aside \$3.5 million in escrow, b) issuing 2 million common shares to Waterton; and c) pledging additional security to Waterton in the form of 5,535,000 remaining free trading Prophecy Platinum common shares, (Notes 19 and 31 to the Audited Consolidated Financial Statements).